Accept Your Negative Emotions to Reduce Them

 Generate some negative emotions.
 You could think of the car that cut you off in traffic, all the things you dislike about your boss, or something that is making you sad or anxious.
-Once you have drummed up some negative emotions, stop all your thinking and just sit with these negative emotions.
+Once you have drummed up some negative emotions, stop all your thinking and just sit with these negative emotions and be present.
 Try not to judge them, evaluate them, or push them aside.
-Just experience them.
+Just experience them and try to accept your negative emotions.
 Be in your body and feel any sensations that arise as a result of these emotions.
 Notice if you are trying to drum up additional negative emotions, and just stop.
 Sit with your negative emotions and let them be for as long as it takes for them to dissipate on their own.

 After your emotions have dissipated, reflect on this experience.
-Ask yourself these questions to learn about how acceptance worked for you.
+Ask yourself these questions to learn about whether you were able to accept your negative emotions.

 Next time you are reading the news and find yourself getting riled up about the latest injustice, corporate scandal, or rude politician, take a step back and pause.
 Practice letting your emotions just exist.
 Be careful not to drum up more negative emotions about the subject.
 But also be careful not to push the emotions away.
 Just sit with them, non-judgmentally until they dissipate.